eclipse-archived/ceylon-lang.org/documentation/1.1/reference/operator/measure.md

 # #{page.title_md}

-The *segment* operator returns the subrange of its left-hand operand starting from its central operand and including as many elements as given by its right-hand operand.
+The *measure* operator returns the subrange of its left-hand operand starting from its central operand and including as many elements as given by its right-hand operand.